suf102/Trading-strategy-backtester/README.md

 I have tried to comment the code in such a way that someone with relatively little familiarity with code could try and adapt or add their own strategies.
 If someone isn't interested in the code there is a section near the bottom where all of the parameters can be changed, just edit as your please and run all.
 (Bonus: at the very bottom there is a cell that will execute the coin flip strategy n times and averages the results, so convince yourself on its results on average.)

+## Edit:
-## Edit, there are now three files in this backtester, the first is a technical analysis strategy backtester, where I have implemented four common strategies.
+### There are now three files in this backtester, the first is a technical analysis strategy backtester, where I have implemented four common strategies.
 In the second second I have implemented a time series momentum strategy.
 Lastly I have the bactester.py file that contains some of the frequently used utilities I will call on.
 Below I have an explanation of each of the files.

 # Technical Analysis strategy tester